 Parrot pellets can be fed in addition to (or instead of) seed mix.

-The benefit of pellets is they’re usually fortified with essential vitamins and minerals.
-However, some parrots dislike pellets.
-Pellets should make up about 65% of a parrot’s diet.
+The benefit of pellets is they’re fortified with essential vitamins and minerals.
+However, some parrots dislike pellets because they taste bland.
+Pellets should comprise about 60-70% of a parrot’s diet.

 Nuts

-Feeding these over the winter will help them develop extra body fat to stay warm.
+Feeding these over the winter will help birds develop extra body fat to stay warm.

 Grains